ashwinboinala/mysql-pacemaker/README.md

    ```

-5) I am using mysql_config_editor to connect to master and slave, this way you are not exposing your password.
+5) I am using mysql_config_editor to connect to master and slave.
-   Below is an example.

    ```shell